Brandon Wong (actor): Career

 Wong joined Star Search Singapore in 1995 after graduating from Universiti Teknologi Malaysia.
-Although he did not make the finals, he was offered a contract by TCS (predecessor of MediaCorp) and entered the entertainment industry.
+Although he did not make the finals, he was offered a contract by the Television Corporation of Singapore (predecessor of MediaCorp) and entered the entertainment industry.
 He made his breakthrough in the long-running hit series Wok of Life, playing the late Asian comedian Wang Sha.

 In Star Awards 2018, Wong was nominated for Best Supporting Actor for the drama, My Friends From Afar.

-In Star Awards 2022, Wong won his first acting awards, Top 10 Most Popular Male Artiste and Most Hated Villain after 27 years in the career.
+In Star Awards 2022, Wong won his first awards, Top 10 Most Popular Male Artiste and Most Hated Villain, after 27 years in the industry.
+At Star Awards 2023, Wong won his first acting award, Best Supporting Actor, for his role in Dark Angel.

 Personal life

 Wong became a Singapore citizen in 2009.
 He is married with three sons.